 What themes are explored in Dancers In Pink?

-In what ways does Dancers In Pink exemplify Impressionist principles?
+How does Dancers In Pink reflect Impressionist principles?

-What role does composition play in Dancers In Pink?
+What is the composition style of Dancers In Pink?

 How does Dancers In Pink compare to Degas's other works?